bigcommerce/bc-lightstep-ruby/README.md

 Spans will be built with the external service name.
-It's generally _not_ a good idea to use the Faraday adapter with internal services that are also instrumented with LightStep - use the Faraday adapter on external services or systems outside of our instrumenting control.
+It's generally _not_ a good idea to use the Faraday adapter with internal services that are also instrumented with LightStep - use the Faraday adapter on external services or systems outside of your instrumenting control.

 ## License